jtjanecek/scdl/README.md

   -dd, --disable-description   Disable reading and writing of description ID3 tag / JSON -f, --ffmpeg-location   Path to ffmpeg.
-Can be the containing directory or ffmpeg executable itself -r, --resume     Resume download of playlist
+Can be the containing directory or ffmpeg executable itself -r, --resume     Resume download of playlist --update-linux   Updates (and installs) scdl to the newest version --update-windows Updates scdl to the newest version (within the current folder)
 ```

 ## Compatibility